JSS University Mysore Allied Sciences 2026

 NEET UG 2026 biometric attendance: Verification at later stages

-The authority may implement the biometric authentication at the stage of document verification after the seat allotment.
+The authority may implement biometric authentication at the stage of document verification after the seat allotment.
 This will ensure that the candidate who appeared for the exam is the same person getting admission in the medical college.

 Prevention of impersonation: One of the biggest reasons for implementing biometric attendance in NEET 2026 is to prevent impersonation.
 There have been instances where proxy candidates attempted to appear on behalf of registered applicants.
-NEET UG 2026 biometric verification such as fingerprint scanning and facial recognition ensures that only the genuine candidate is allowed to enter the exam centre.
+NEET UG 2026 biometric verification, such as fingerprint scanning and facial recognition ensures that only the genuine candidate is allowed to enter the exam centre.

-Ensuring fairness for all candidates: By verifying identity at multiple stages such as during registration, exam day and possibly even counselling, authorities ensure that the same candidate who applied and wrote the exam is the one securing admission.
+Ensuring fairness for all candidates: By verifying identity at multiple stages, such as during registration, exam day and possibly even counselling, authorities ensure that the same candidate who applied and wrote the exam is the one securing admission.

 Strengthening exam security: The security of the examination process has become a major concern in recent years.
 Biometric authentication adds an extra layer of protection to the system.
 Along with admit card verification, ID proof checking, and CCTV surveillance, NEET 2026 biometric attendance adds on to the security mechanism.